FlowFuse/website/src/blog/2024/08/comparing-dashboard-2-with-uibuilder.md

 ### UI-Builder

 UI-Builder also has good support, with active contributions from the author and the Node-RED community.
-The documentation is detailed but can be complex due to extensive use of technical jargons.
+The documentation is detailed but can be complex due to extensive use of technical language.

 ## What are the future development plans?